ravendb/docs/version_2/docs/server/scaling-out/replication/index.markdown

 More details about conflicts are here: [Dealing with replication conflicts](handling-conflicts).

+{WARNING If master-master replication is set up and [Expiration bundle](../../extending/bundles/expiration) is used on more than one server then the conflicts will occur.
+To solve this, use expiration bundle only on one server /}

 ##What if I use API keys on my nodes?

 If [API keys](../../authentication#oauth-authentication) are in use, then all nodes **MUST** use identical API key for the replication to work.